mathias-munk/FindYourDesk/Portfolio/SystemDesign.md

 </p>

 When the stack changes between two states, it publishes its new state to the MQTT WebSocket (which the web client receives and updates on the website and within the database).
-This can be seen in the diagram above; where a condition is met, the state is changed and published to MQTT, and then the stack loops through its new state until another condition is met and the state changes again.
+This can be seen in the diagram below; where a condition is met, the state is changed and published to MQTT, and then the stack loops through its new state until another condition is met and the state changes again.

 <p align="center">
   <img src="images/Picture_9.png" />